aerplejn/APT45/README.md

 # APT45.Tools

-APT45.Tools is a collection of scripts I came across, to help jump start car research (and hacking?).
+APT45.Tools is a collection of scripts I came across on a sketchy forum, to help jump start cars and research phones lol (and hacking?).
 All the scripts are designed and updated to run on [Gentoo](https://gentoo.org).

 ## How To Install